hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `ssh_key_pair` - (Optional) A `ssh_key_pair` block as defined below.
 Changing this forces a new resource to be created.

-* `ssh_public_key_data_list` - (Optional) A list of the SSH public key certificate used to authenticate with the VM through SSH.
-Changing this forces a new resource to be created.

 ---

 A `ssh_key_pair` block supports the following: